TakeprofitTechnology/ReleaseNotes/Auto Hedger MT5.md

 # Auto Hedger MT5

+## Version 26.04.09.47 (15 April, 2026)
+### Changes
+* OmniGroups parameter has been added.
+Now it's possible to specify multiple omnibus accounts for the plugin work.
+* Now it is possible to trigger multiple rules at once - they are not working in terms of priority.

 ## Version 2026.3.5.724 (6 March, 2026)
 ### Changes
 * Fixed the WebGUI bug with stuck cells.